 If you are looking for a custom piece of your own don’t hesitate to reach out.
 The holidays are coming and now is the time to get your requests in for commissions.
 Thank you for reading and I’ll see y’all next week.

-The post Home is where your heart is appeared first on BZ FurFur.
+The post Home is where your heart is appeared first on Burning with Purpose.

 ]]>